 These elements are difficult for non-designers to identify explicitly, but they recognize them instinctively.
 When those details are off, even slightly, something feels less trustworthy.
 When they are handled correctly, even without explanation, the work feels grounded and thoughtful.

-- CTAs stay concise: We cap character length so call-to-action buttons inspire quick actions instead of reading requirements, which keeps the interface clear and reduces unnecessary cognitive effort.
+- CTAs stay concise: We cap character length so call-to-action buttons inspire action instead of reading requirements, which keeps the interface clear and reduces unnecessary cognitive effort.

-- Chapters maintain structural integrity: You can’t freely drag components anywhere you want, because that freedom can lead to layouts that feel unbalanced or confusing.
+- Chapters maintain structural integrity: You can’t freely drag elements anywhere you want, because that freedom can lead to layouts that feel unbalanced, confusing or that wouldn't scale.
 These constraints quietly protect clarity.

 - The brand shows up even in unexpected places: On the website, right-clicking the Arcade logo reveals the SVG and brand details.
-It’s a small interaction, but it signals craft and intention far beyond its surface value.
+It’s a small interaction, but it signals craft and intention.

-Each of these choices carries its own weight, but their real impact happens in combination.
+Alone, each of these choices is not significant, but compounded over time, pages, and interactions, you will feel the difference.
 They shape how the product feels, how confident users are when they share their work, and how connected the entire experience is from one moment to the next.

 AI Should Elevate Taste, Not Noise

-The true opportunity of AI lies not in producing more, but in helping people produce faster and with far less friction.
-It should act as an extension of the design system, not a floodgate of unpredictable options.
+The true opportunity of AI lies not in producing more, but in helping people create faster and with far less friction.
+It should act as an extension, not a mess of unpredictable options.

 When used thoughtfully, AI can support quality rather than compromise it:

-- AI should refine the work, not expand it: The right output is more valuable than fifty plausible ones.
+- AI should refine the work, not expand it: The right output is more valuable than fifty possible ones.

-- AI should understand the brand’s center of gravity: It should preserve identity, not drift away from it.
+- AI should understand the brand’s center of gravity: It should preserve identity, not move away from it.

 - AI should surface clarity, not noise: Its role is to help teams move toward a more coherent story, not drown them in choices.